MIDS-Irrigation-Capstone/MIDS-Irrigation-Capstone.github.io/content/_index.md

 ---
-title: "Irrigation Detection in Satellite Imagery"
+title: "SimCLR-S2"
-description: "Leveraging self-supervised techniques to detect irrigated land."
+description: "Leveraging self-supervised techniques based on SimCLR to detect irrigated land in S2 satellite images"
+recent_copy: Recent Updates
 ---

-Leveraging large unlabeled datasets as been a challenge for the computer vision community up until recent advances were made with SimCLR, MoCo and Facebooks SEER models.
-For this Captsone project we implement the SOTA SimCLRv2 methodology of training a large computer vision model to later be utilized in the fine-tuning task of detecting irrigated patches of land from satellite images.
+The methods presented in [SimCLR](https://arxiv.org/abs/2002.05709) and [SimCLRv2](https://arxiv.org/abs/2006.10029) demonstrated great success in training computer vision models at classification tasks.
+The focus of this project is to determine if the same techniques can be applied to multi-spectral satellite imagery with similar success.